10 Street Name, City Name

 This is a side of the pensions recruitment industry I don't hear discussed that often however, delving into the intricacies of how recruiters are compensated provides valuable insights into their motivations and priorities, shaping the nature of your collaboration.

-Internal Recruiters: These professionals provide an invaluable insider's perspective as they can be entrenched within the company they represent.
+Internal Recruiters: These professionals provide an invaluable insider's perspective as they should be immersed within the company they represent.
 However, their focus may lean more towards their organisation's needs, potentially limiting their broader pensions market insight compared to external recruiters.

 No Win No Fee Recruiters: Offering a wide spectrum of opportunities, these recruiters operate under a unique compensation model where their earnings hinge on successful placements.
 While this can present a diverse range of options for candidates, it's essential to recognise that their incentives might be skewed towards encouraging job transitions rather than considering the best fit for your career goals.